 The I-10 freeway is a critical transportation corridor through San Bernardino County used by residents, businesses and visitors.
 It's also a major trucking route between Southern California and the rest of the country as goods movement is vitally important for the local and national economies.
 Up to 263,000 vehicles and more than 20,000 trucks travel through this corridor each day.

 As our region grows, travel will also increase.
-As a result, we will continue to see congestion grow during many hours of the day.
+As a result, we continue to see congestion grow during many hours of the day.
 This reduces time people can spend at home with family, friends, or engaging in activities of their choice.